Don't Use English Dev: On the Zero-Shot Cross-Lingual Evaluation of Contextual Embeddings: Experimental setup

 \section{Experimental setup}

-We use cased mBERT \citep{devlin-etal-2019-bert} for all of our experiments.
-We illustrate the reproducibility issues in zero-shot cross-lingual transfer through the document classification task in MLDoc and the natural language inference task in XNLI.

-For the MLDoc experiments, we used the \verb|english.train.10000| training data.
-For the XNLI experiments, we used the entire portion of the En training data.
-Unless stated otherwise, we use the En development set and the non-En test sets provided in these corpora.
+We use cased mBERT (110M parameters) for all of our experiments.
+We illustrate the reproducibility issues in zero-shot cross-lingual transfer through the document classification task in MLDoc\footnote{\href{https://github.com/facebookresearch/MLDoc}{https://github.com/facebookresearch/MLDoc}} and the natural language inference task in XNLI.\footnote{\href{https://cims.nyu.edu/~sbowman/xnli/}{https://cims.nyu.edu/\textasciitilde sbowman/xnli/}} For the MLDoc and XNLI experiments, we used their full En training sets (10k and 393k examples, respectively).
+Unless stated otherwise, we use their En development sets (1k and 2.5k examples) and non-En test sets (4k and 5k examples).
 When fine-tuning mBERT, we used a constant learning rate of $2\times 10^{-6}$ with a batch size of 32 for MLDoc, and a constant learning rate of $2\times 10^{-5}$ with a batch size of 32 for XNLI.
-Checkpoints were saved at regular intervals; one checkpoint after 2\% of the training corpus was processed.
+Checkpoints were saved at regular intervals: one checkpoint for every 2\% of the training corpus processed.
 Models were trained until convergence based on En dev accuracy.
+We used the mBERT implementation in GluonNLP \citep{guo2020gluonnlp} and an AWS p3.8xlarge instance for our MLDoc and XNLI runs, which completed in ${\sim}$3 and ${\sim}$12 hours respectively on a single NVIDIA V100 GPU.